-Highlighted Sound: 'R' Controlled Vowel: 'ar' as in 'far' A vowel which is directly followed by an 'r' for example: 'car', 'far'
+Highlighted Sound: 'R' Controlled Vowel: 'ar' as in 'darn'.

-Introduce the rime: 'ar'for example: 'car'. (the teacher can have some fun with this sound as it is often used in pirate stories, by the pirates -'arrr'!).

-See if you have any pirates in your class!!
+Explain how'darn', 'barn' share the rime sound of: 'arn'.
+Explain how'socks' and 'box' share the sound of: '..ox'

+New CCV blends(consonant, consonant, vowel) and CCVCC words for example:

+'block', 'stock', 'frock'.

+Revise the 'R'Controlled Vowel: 'ar' for example in: 'darn'.

-There are a number of double syllable words - 'mar-ket', 'vill-age', 'push-ed'.
+There is one double syllable word - 'jump-ed'.

-- Teacher leads student in oral practice with this_syllable word pattern, by covering the last part of the word (market) for example the 'ket'. - Teacher then, leads student in oral practice decoding word into the onset phonic component 'm' followed by the rime 'ar'.
-For example: m-ar. - Teacher leads student in oral practice by revealing the last syllable, to combine the first and last syllable for example: 'mar-ket', 'market'. - Optional Exercise: Repeat this exercise and include one clap with each syllable as the word is repeated.
-For example: 'be'-(one clap) -'gan' (one clap).
-Then together.
-This exercise emphasizes the syllables in the word.
+Teacher leads student in oral practice with this double syllable word pattern, by covering the last part of the word (jumped) for example the 'ed'.

+Teacher then, leads student in oral practice decoding word into the onset phonic component 'j' followed by the rime, 'ump'.
+For example: j-ump.

+Teacher leads student in oral practice by revealing the last syllable, to combine the first and last syllable for example: 'jump-ed', 'jumped'.